[Note: This post contains paid affiliate links. Thanks for your support!]

 - 1 cup plus 1 tablespoon unbleached all-purpose flour

 - 1 teaspoon baking powder

-- 3/4 cup pitted dates, preferably Medjool (packed)
+- 3/4 cup packed pitted dates, preferably Medjool (around 5 to 6 ounces)

 - 1 cup boiling water